 III.
 Future Garden Management

-Describe the future management of the garden created at this location.
-Name the person and/or organization that will take responsibility for its upkeep (200 words or less).
+Name the person and/or organization that will take responsibility for garden upkeep.

 - Attach the following: